There is a saying in the world of cryptocurrencies:

 But for most, the Ledger Nano S Plus should be enough.

 How to Buy The Ledger Nano S Plus in Singapore

 The Ledger Nano S Plus costs S$141.74 (US$121 + S$20.74 shipping to Singapore).

 4. D’CENT Biometric Wallet: Cryptocurrency Hardware Wallet — S$231.30

 Last but not least, we have the most premium D’CENT biometric wallet from IoTrust Co., Ltd a Korean security solutions hardware company.

 If you want a safe, convenient and straightforward way to carry out your cryptocurrency transactions, this is it.

-The stand out feature of the D’CENT is that it has a in-built fingerprint reader that allows its users to swiftly authorise transactions.
+The stand-out feature of the D’CENT is that it has an in-built fingerprint reader that allows its users to swiftly authorise transactions.

 This is a feature not seen in many cryptocurrency hardware wallets.